“Words make you think a thought. Music makes you feel a feeling. A song makes you feel a thought.” E. Y. Harburg

 These are just a few ideas that could be adapted in a way that is sure to turn those English teaching moments into enjoyable, motivating and fun experiences for your students, no matter where in the world you teach!

-Share these ideas to help other teachers and happy teaching!
+Share these ideas to help other teachers!